Center-for-Digital-Narrative/elmcip/README.md

 This module enables UI not needed in production, disables caching and development related modules and libraries.

     bin/site-drush en --yes development_settings

-## Basic git use

-Get status of your local file system.
-Make sure you are not having untracked or changed files in your local instance.

-    git status

-See differences between the orginal state and your installation.

-    git diff

-If you whant to see the changes in a single file use `git diff <filename>`

-Add files to be comitted (staging).

-    git add <filename> <filname xx>

-If your commit has many files you could use the name of the directory they live in.

-    git add <directory name>

-Commit changes you have staged for commit

-    git commit

-Push your changes to github

-    git push

-### Best practise in git

-* Commit often.
-* Commit should always contain working code.
-Do not commit and push half baked code.
-That might break test and beta.elmcip.net installation and will get reverted from the repository.
-* Write informative commit messages.
-Write why you did the changes, not what you just changed, Git will tell us that.
-* Remember to push your changes.

 ## Troubleshooting